Frostingly/GenCore/README.md

 <br />
 `gencore.command.gamemode.spectator` >> Access to the **/gmsp** command.

-A gen shop feature will come soon!
-I'm currently working on fixing bugs and imperfections.

 If you find any issues with the plugin or have any features in mind, contact me on Discord: *Frostingly™#6666*!